Matteo Bartoli

-Matteo Giulio Bartoli (22 November 1873 in Labin/Albona – 23 January 1946 in Turin) was an Italian linguist from Istria (then a part of Austria-Hungary, today part of modern Croatia).
+Matteo Giulio Bartoli (22 November 1873 – 23 January 1946) was an Italian linguist from Istria (then a part of Austria-Hungary, today part of modern Croatia).

 He obtained a doctorate at the University of Vienna, where his adviser was Wilhelm Meyer-Lübke, in 1898.
 He was influenced by certain theories of the Italian philosopher Benedetto Croce and the German linguist Karl Vossler.
 He later also studied with Jules Gilliéron in Paris.
-From Gilliéron he acquired a penchant for fieldwork, and from 1900 on he published numerous dialectological studies of Istrian dialects.
+From Gilliéron he acquired a penchant for fieldwork, and from 1900 on, he published numerous dialectological studies of Istrian dialects.

-In 1907 he became professor of comparative history of classical and neo-Latin languages the Faculty of Letters at the University of Turin, where he served until his death.
+In 1907, he became professor of the comparative history of classical and neo-Latin languages in the Faculty of Letters at the University of Turin, where he served until his death.

 His study on the Dalmatian language, Das Dalmatische (2 vol. 1906) is the only known complete description of the language, which is now extinct.
-It remains "the standard work on Dalmatian", and contains every known text in the language.
+It remains "the standard work on Dalmatian" and contains every known text in the language.
 Bartoli used data gathered in 1897 from the last speaker of Dalmatian, Tuone Udaina, who was killed in an explosives accident on 10 June 1898.

 He also wrote Introduzione alla neolinguistica ("Introduction to neolinguistics", 1925) and Saggi di linguistica spaziale ("Essays in spatial linguistics", 1945) and was the teacher of Antonio Gramsci.

+Biography

+A graduate of the University of Vienna and lecturer in historical linguistics at the University of Turin from 1908 until his death in 1946, he became famous for his contributions in the field of language geography, particularly his four rules on geographical areas.
+He contributed to the Atlante Linguistico Italiano and was a teacher of Antonio Gramsci.
+Influenced greatly by his mentor Wilhelm Meyer-Lübke and by some of the theories of Benedetto Croce and Karl Vossler, he took a keen interest in Italian dialectology, a then emerging and methodologically advanced discipline, and wrote works on the Dalmatian language, including Das Dalmatische (1906).
+He is buried in Turin's Monumental Cemetery.